 “I would just like to express the gratitude I have for your website’s explanations, and my awe for your achievements and contributions to the scientific society.
 You’re truly an inspiration, and your accomplishments are overwhelming.”

 Student Feedback (unsolicited)

 “Thank you so much for having the physics summer program.
 Joshua really likes your teaching and had enjoyed “physics” very much!”

 “Eric attended your last physics classes in Dec.
 2017 (both sessions).
 Thank you very much for helping Eric with the physics!
 He learned a lot from you.”

 “He has really enjoyed this session so thank you!!”

 “Thanks for the lesson, I think it went really well!”

 “Thank you so much!
 All of the questions make sense now. :)”

 - Improved from F=ma Exam participant to placing as USAPhO Silver Medal Semifinalist

-- Gone to top universities including Princeton, Caltech, UC Berkeley, UMD
+- Gone to top universities including Harvard, Princeton, Caltech, UC Berkeley, UMD